Push notifications with Azure Notification Hubs: Frequently asked questions

-Successful notifications mean simply that push notifications have been delivered to the external PNS (for example, APNS for Apple or FCM for Google).
+Successful notifications mean simply that push notifications have been delivered to the external PNS (for example, APNs for iOS and macOS or FCM for Android devices).
 It is the responsibility of the PNS to deliver the notifications to target devices.
 Typically, the PNS does not expose delivery metrics to third parties.